primedev22/aws-cloud-factory/README.md

-# cloud-app-factory
+# aws-cloud-factory

-_Cloud App Factory_: deploy Cloud infrastructure at the click of a web app button with AWS CDK—a tutorial.
+_AWS CLOUD Factory_: deploy Cloud infrastructure at the click of a web app button with AWS CDK—a tutorial.

 ![generate-template-success](media/generate-template-success.png#75p)